Before building this pergola……..

-Determine the location of the pergola.
-Mark out the position by placing a peg in the ground at each corner forming a Four-sided figure with four right angles.
-3600mm (12ft) long x 1000mm (44″) wide.
+- Determine the location of the pergola.
+Mark out the position by placing a peg in the ground at each corner forming a rectangle 3600mm (12ft) long x 1000mm (44″) wide.
 The pegs also mark the outside corners of the posts.

-Make a temporary framework structure at each corner consisting of Parallel to the horizon, flat, level. boards (batter boards) attached level to stakes.
-The batter boards are used to establish the levels and the The outline of a building. (boundary / boundary.) of the pergola.
+- Make a temporary framework structure at each corner consisting of horizontal boards (batter boards) attached level to stakes.
+The batter boards are used to establish the levels and the building line (boundary / perimeter) of the pergola.

-3b) Position the stakes as shown in the diagram and hammer them firmly into the ground.
-The stakes should be at least 600 (2ft) away from the building line to allow room to dig the corner A base (in or on the ground) that will support the structure. holes.
+- 3b) Position the stakes as shown in the diagram and hammer them firmly into the ground.
+The stakes should be at least 600 (2ft) away from the building line to allow room to dig the corner footing holes.

-- 3d) Once a level line has been established and marked on all eight stakes, proceed nailing 100×25 (1×4) batter boards to the stakes, so that the top of the batter boards are Being even with. with the level lines marked on the stakes.
+- 3d) Once a level line has been established and marked on all eight stakes, proceed nailing 100×25 (1×4) batter boards to the stakes, so that the top of the batter boards are flush with the level lines marked on the stakes.

-3e) Run a taut string line from batter A piece of sawn, or dressed lumber of greater width than thickness.
-Usually 19mm (3/4") to 38mm (1 1/2") thick and 75mm (3") or more wide. to batter board, passing directly over the pegs and tie the ends to nails hammered half way in to the tops of the batter boards.
+- 3e) Run a taut string line from batter board to batter board, passing directly over the pegs and tie the ends to nails hammered half way in to the tops of the batter boards.
 This will now show the approximate building line and perimeter of the pergola, but more exact measurements are needed.

-Once the perimeters are Being of equal distance from each other at all points., the diagonals need to be measured to ensure that the building line is square.
+- Once the perimeters are parallel, the diagonals need to be measured to ensure that the building line is square.

 Instructions continued: Steps 4 to 7: